CodeoNordic/just-another-calendar/documentation/init.md

         {
             "name": "area1", // Unique name
-            "title": "Area 1", // Title displayed in the menu "open": true // Whether the area should be opened or collapsed }
+            "title": "Area 1", // Title displayed in the menu "open": true, // Whether the area should be opened or collapsed "order": 3 // the order the area appears in the side menu }
     ]
 }